BlockResearchGroup/compas_tno/docs/tutorial.rst

 The :ref:`FormDiagram <form>` element deals with the topology and geometry of the connected graph representing the projection of the path of the forces within the structure.

-The :ref:`Shape <shape>` element deals with the geometrical data acquired from the existing structure's upper and lower surfaces (extrados and intrados).
+The :ref:`Envelope <envelope>` element deals with the geometrical data acquired from the existing structure's upper and lower surfaces (extrados and intrados).

 The :ref:`Optimiser <optimiser>` element deals with the parameters for the optimisation, such as the definition of the solver, the objective function and the constraints to be applied.